imagekit-developer/imagekit-php/README.md

 }
 ```

 Both the `token` and `expire` parameters are optional.
-If not specified, the SDK generates a random token and also generates a valid expiry timestamp internally.
+If not specified, the SDK internally generates a random token and a valid expiry timestamp.
 The value of the `token` and `expire` used to create the signature is always returned in the response, whether they are provided in input or not.

 ### Distance calculation between two pHash values